Alonmizra/nx/docs/blog/2023-06-20-introducing-nx-ecosystem-ci.md

 3. It runs a number of scripts specified by the project’s author (eg. `test`, `build`, `e2e`)
 4. It migrates the repository to the `next` version of Nx (using `nx migrate next`)
 5. It runs the scripts again
-6. It reports the results of the runs to the [Nrwl Community Slack](https://join.slack.com/t/nrwlcommunity/shared_invite/zt-1wbp4do0g-3czhwijFnRzsilGI7eJuag) in the `#nx-ecosystem-ci` channel.
+6. It reports the results of the runs to the [Nx Official Discord Server](https://go.nx.dev/community) in the `#ecosystem-ci` channel.

 The main difference between the Nx Ecosystem CI and the Vite Ecosystem CI is that Nx Ecosystem CI uses the \`next\` version of Nx as published on npm, rather than cloning and building Nx locally, like Vite does in the Vite Ecosystem CI.
 This approach ensures that the tests run against the same code that developers are most likely to use in their projects.
 It also makes it easier for the script to migrate to that version.